 If you have any questions, it is best to contact your Orthodontist and ask their advice as soon as you notice a problem.
 Broken braces, loose wire braces or a floating bracket can cause teeth to revert to an old position quicker than you think.
 Don’t panic but, if part of your braces broke, remember that leaving a breakage until your next scheduled appointment might cause problems and sometimes extend treatment time.

 Most breakages are a quick and easy fix.
-Call The Orthodontists on (08) 9364 8020 to make an appointment to come in.
+Call The Orthodontists on (08) 9364 8020 or book an appointment online.